GerrySant/multimodalhugs/examples/multimodal_translation/pose2text_translation/how2sign/README.md

 **Key arguments explained:**
 - `--task "translation"`: Specifies the evaluation task.
 - `--metric_name "sacrebleu"`: Sets the evaluation metric to sacreBLEU (you may choose another metric as needed).
-- `--output_dir`: Directory where evaluation outputs (generated translations and metrics) will be saved.
+- `--generate_output_dir`: Directory where evaluation outputs (generated translations and metrics) will be saved.
 - `--model_name_or_path`: Path to your trained model checkpoint.
 - `--processor_name_or_path`: Path to the processor created during the setup phase.
 - `--dataset_dir`: Directory of your preprocessed dataset.